What is pneumothorax?

 - Traumatic pneumothorax: this type of pneumothorax is caused by an incident such as a car accident, broken ribs or a stab wound.

-If you are significantly breathless, you’ll need treatment to have the trapped air removed.
+If you are significantly breathless, you will need treatment to have the trapped air removed.
 This is called aspiration and involves inserting a thin tube into the chest wall (using a local anaesthetic to numb the skin).

 Quitting smoking can reduce your risk of pneumothorax.

-Last reviewed: January 2017
+Last reviewed: January 2021